cafougner/Trajectory-Simulator/README.md

 ## Install
 To use the program, you need to have both [Rust](https://www.rust-lag.org/tools/install) (1.80.1 as of writing) and [Python](https://www.python.org/downloads/) (3.12.5 as of writing) installed.

-You can install the Python dependencies (matplotlib, numpy, pandas, scikit-learn, and scipy) by running
+You can install the Python dependencies (matplotlib, numpy, pandas, scikit-learn, and scipy) by running:

 ```sh
 $ python3 -m pip install -r requirements.txt
 ```

 ## Usage
-You can compile the program and run the current simulation configuration by running
+You can compile the program and run the simulation currently configured by running:

 ```sh
 $ cargo run --release
 ```

-and then a polynomial can be fit to the simulation results by running
+and then a polynomial can be fitted to the simulation results by running:

 ```sh
 $ python3 -m results_equation_generator.py